-3 Study of the ethics of five of the great theological writers of the Christian tradition: Augustine, Aquinas, Luther, Edwards, and a contemporary figure.
+Study of the ethics of five of the great theological writers of the Christian tradition: Augustine, Aquinas, Luther, Edwards, and a contemporary figure.
 They will be examined in light of their theological methods and overall theology.
-The different patterns used by each to express Christian ethbe compared. ical understandings will Prerequisite: Minimum grade of C in THEO 260.
+The different patterns used by each to express Christian ethical understandings will be compared.
+Prerequisite: Minimum grade of C in THEO 260.
 Offered infrequently.